 Treatment includes regularly removing blood from your body.
 Because much of the body's iron is contained in red blood cells, this treatment lowers iron levels.

-Hereditary hemochromatosis is present at birth.
-But, most people don't experience signs and symptoms until later in life — usually after the age of 40 in men and after age 60 in women.
+The most common type of hemochromatosis is present at birth.
+But most people don't experience symptoms until later in life — usually after age 40 in men and after age 60 in women.
 Women are more likely to develop symptoms after menopause, when they no longer lose iron with menstruation and pregnancy.

 When to see a doctor

-See your doctor if you experience any of the signs and symptoms of hereditary hemochromatosis.
-If you have an immediate family member who has hemochromatosis, ask your doctor about genetic tests that can determine if you have inherited the gene that increases your risk of hemochromatosis.
+See your health care provider if you experience any of the symptoms of hemochromatosis.
+If you have an immediate family member who has hemochromatosis, ask your provider about genetic testing.
+Genetic testing can check if you have the gene that increases your risk of hemochromatosis.

-Hereditary hemochromatosis is caused by a mutation in a gene that controls the amount of iron your body absorbs from the food you eat.
-These mutations are passed from parents to children.
+Hemochromatosis is most often caused by a change in a gene.
+This gene controls the amount of iron your body absorbs from food.
+The altered gene is passed from parents to children.
 This type of hemochromatosis is by far the most common type.
 It's called hereditary hemochromatosis.

 Gene mutations that cause hemochromatosis

-- If you inherit 1 abnormal gene, you're unlikely to develop hemochromatosis.
-However, you are considered a gene mutation carrier and can pass the mutation on to your children.
-But your children wouldn't develop disease unless they also inherited another abnormal gene from the other parent.
+- If you inherit one altered gene, you're unlikely to develop hemochromatosis.
+However, you are considered a carrier of the mutation [altered gene] and can pass the altered gene on to your children.
+But your children wouldn't develop the disease unless they also inherited another altered gene from the other parent.

 How hemochromatosis affects your organs